CR-Formula/Telem/README.md

 # Cyclone Racing Formula SAE
 ## Iowa State University

 This Repository stores the embedded code for our real-time telemetry system.
-The system is built off of an STM32H7 MCU that pulls data from the ECU and other sensors around the car and sends it in real-time to a wireless receiver, and logs it locally to an SD card.
+The system is built off of an STM32F4 MCU that pulls data from the ECU and other sensors around the car and sends it in real-time to a wireless receiver, and logs it locally to an SD card.
 The system uses FreeRTOS to schedule telemetry-related tasks as well as ARM's CMSIS headers to interface with registers on the MCU.
-Most of the example code is built for a NUCLEO test board, while the actual system runs a custom PCB.
+The mainboard includes a uBlox Neo-M9N for collecting GPS data, as well as an RFM95W for transmitting data over LoRa WAN.

 ## Useful Links
 - [Git Cheat Sheet](https://education.github.com/git-cheat-sheet-education.pdf)